gchauvet/satellite/README.md

 ```

 ### Sample
-To a look to the sample project submodule to see how to get binary frontends from Maven
+To a look to the sample project submodule to see how to get binary frontends from Gradle

 ## Inspiration
 This project is based on Apache Commons Daemon.